multivariate_polynomial_abstract#

 partial_diff(dim[, order])

-The public method to differentiate the polynomial of a specified order of derivative with respect to a given dimension.
+Differentiate the polynomial with respect to a given dimension.

 Abstract method for diff. poly. on given orders w.r.t each dim.